IHDE-Alliance/ISTP_metadata/docs/source/best-practices.md

 # Best Practices for Creating ISTP-compliant Datasets in CDF and netCDF Formats

-## Dataset and File Naming Recommmendations
+## Dataset and File Naming Recommendations
 - Follow the SPDF [Recommended File and Dataset Naming Practices](./filenaming-dataset-naming-recommendations.md)

 ## CDF-Specific Practices